Xesino/Xesino/README.md

 ### 🔭 I’m working on

 - Projects for Gameboy Emulator.
-- Growing [Upbeat Code](https://www.upbeatcode.com) to 100k/month visitors.
+- Growing my experience with Web Development and Business Intelligence.

 ### 🌱 I’m learning